 STEP 1.
 Boot the x360Recover OS.

-Use the cursor keys to scroll up and down in order to select one of the available installation options
+Use the cursor keys to scroll up and down in order to select one of the available installation options:

-Once you select an option, the installer will boot to the Installation Wizard.
+After you select an option, the installer will boot to the Installation Wizard.

 The x360Recover splash screen will be displayed while the installer loads.